European Trip - 2001

 prints collected by Monet on display in his house.
 However, we were

-equally surprised that none of Monet's original work displayed there.
+equally surprised that none of Monet's original works were displayed there.
 All of

 Monet's original paintings are in museums or private collections; only copies of